-New report highlights need to protect important places for dolphins, whales and basking sharks
+New report highlights the need to protect important places for whales, dolphins, porpoises and basking sharks

-Save Our Ocean Giants – the protected areas we need for dolphins, whales and basking sharks explains why The Wildlife Trusts want to see these newly identified hotspots (special areas on which whales, dolphins and basking sharks most depend) protected by law.
-This would secure the missing link in marine protection for English and Welsh waters.
+Save Our Ocean Giants – the protected areas we need for whales, dolphins, porpoises and basking sharks explains why The Wildlife Trusts want to see these hotspots (special areas on which these megafauna depend) and species protected by law.

-The ‘megafauna hotspots’ The Wildlife Trusts want to see protected in Wales are:
+The ‘megafauna hotspots’ The Wildlife Trusts want to see protected in Welsh waters are:

-- North and west coasts of Anglesey – the creation of a new protected area which is notable for harbour porpoise.
+- North and west coasts of Anglesey – additional protection of harbour porpoises

-The Wildlife Trusts are urging the public to sign an e-action which calls on the Welsh Government to protect the 4 megafauna hotspots around our shores to secure a brighter future for dolphins, whales and basking sharks.
-Please see www.wildlifetrusts/oceangiants for more information.
+The Wildlife Trusts are urging the public to sign an e-action which calls on the Welsh Government to protect the four megafauna hotspots around our Welsh shores to secure a brighter future for whales, dolphins, porpoises and basking sharks.
+Please see the Wildlife Trusts’ #OceanGiants web page for more information.